 In the Strategy tab, you can capture your strategy for each level of the workspace hierarchy — beginning with your workspace and rolling all the way up to the company level.
 You should link your strategy to the work your team completes as well, so that every activity, schedule, or idea has a clear connection to your strategic vision and every person on your team can see that strategic connection.

 You will find goals and initiatives already set in each of the functional workspaces.
-Goals and initiatives can be linked to each other and to specific master activities and activities, which helps you visualize and reinforce your marketing strategy.
+Goals and initiatives can be linked to each other and to specific epics and activities, which helps you visualize and reinforce your marketing strategy.

 Marketing workspaces also have access to Creative briefs, a page unique to this workspace type.
 Strategy > Creative briefs.

 Use creative briefs in Aha! to communicate important information, such as program objectives, target audiences, customer truths, key messages, and brand voice.
-You can link creative briefs to records throughout Aha! — including initiatives, master activities, and activities — so they are readily available as your team produces creative assets.
+You can link creative briefs to records throughout Aha! — including initiatives, epics, and activities — so they are readily available as your team produces creative assets.